 What is the average timeline for building an addition?

 A seasoned professional can adequately estimate the time it will take to create your addition.
 Homeowners should understand that there are factors that are unforeseen when building onto a present structure and excavating the ground that cannot be estimated.
-Also changes in economy and supply can alter the time frame.
+Also, changes in the economy and supply can alter the time frame.

 How to choose the right contractor.

 In the end, the contractor you choose should understand your needs.
 An open rapport should exist between you.
 Remember remodeling can be an inconvenient time for a family and consideration and understanding should be provided to the family.
-Establish basic rules regarding pets, safety for children, needs during construction etc… in advance, to assure a great working relationship.
+Establish basic rules regarding pets, safety for children, needs during construction, etc… in advance, to assure a great working relationship.

 Building an addition onto your home is a somewhat lengthy process and it is important that there is a comfort level with the team they provide to work in your home.
 We recommend that you check credentials, such as; licensing, insurance and previous customer reviews.